Hi, I'm Bristen.

 Thank you, truly, from the bottom of my heart for following along this journey with me.
 It means the world that you would stop by and read my words.
 I'd love nothing more than to connect with you, so please don't hesitate to comment or message me!
 I seriously read every word.

-I am a calligrapher/writer/business owner, yes.
-But these things don't define me.
-They are all vehicles I use to accomplish something grander my soul is set on - telling stories and inspiring hearts with them.
+My gifts don't define me.
+They are vehicles I use to accomplish something grander my soul is set on - telling stories and inspiring hearts with them.
 The word "inspire" literally means to "breathe in".
 I want people to breathe in life-giving strength from hearing stories that cause them to realize they are not alone.
 Stories of pain, of struggle, of uncertainty - and stories of the gracious Savior who has the power to redeem every single one.

 I am passionate about creating from this place of awareness that "from Him and through Him and to Him are all things" (Romans 11:36).
 He is in the midst of our stories.
 He isn't on the outside looking in, watching our struggle without helping.
 He is in the midst.
 He is in the thick of the plot, causing all things to work out for our good and for His glory.
 He is an expert at creating beauty out of brokenness.
 Your story is not over, and neither is mine.
 If it's not good yet, it's not the end.